Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | 6 Min Read

+GSA Schedule contract compliance is not an easy task--there are so many requirements to abide by and keep up with, and frankly, it can be overwhelming.
+GSA Schedule contracts can be a great asset to your company, but they require time and dedication.
 One of the most important parts of maintaining contract compliance is sales reporting.
 This is the General Services Administration’s (GSA) way of tracking how your company is performing as a contractor, and collecting data on the solutions that are being acquired through the Multiple Award Schedule (MAS) Program.
-Two methods that track sales and pricing are Commercial Sales Practices (CSP) and Transactional Data Reporting (TDR).
-Let’s breakdown CSP and TDR and which method is best for your company.

 What Are Commercial Sales Practices?

 Commercial Sales Practices (CSP) are used to determine which of your customers or customer class is offered the lowest price.
-If you opt into CSP, GSA requires the CSP-1 document to be submitted with a GSA MAS offer.
+If you opt into CSP, GSA requires the CSP-1 document to be submitted with your GSA MAS offer.

 CSP-1 covers what customer classes you have sold to in the past 12 months and what discounts you have offered these customers.
 Once you’ve disclosed your discounting practices, you’ll determine your Most Favored Customer (MFC).
 GSA will then use that to negotiate a “fair and reasonable” discount based on what you’re offering to your MFC.